simone-ciardo/simone-ciardo/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on an operating system
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C
 - 🤔 I’m looking for help with creating operating systems
 - 💬 Ask me about none.
 - 📫 How to reach me: i live in pacific ocean